jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 ~~~
 <div align = "justify">
 We formulate a null and an alternative hypotheses for this statistical test.
-The null hypothesis states that "there is no significant difference between the groups" while the alternative hypothesis states otherwise.
+We choose the null hypothesis stating that "there is no significant difference between the groups" and the alternative hypothesis stating otherwise.
 </div>
 ~~~